Friday, 28 December 2018

 Ben Ledi from the kitchen

 We marked out the site with the builder in early February.
 Within a fortnight we had run into a major problem as the slab for the foundations extended to a steep slope down to a burn that was part of the plot.
 The additional concrete that had to be poured to secure the foundations wiped out all of our £25k contingency.
 The upside was the glorious weather, by July the house was well ahead of schedule.
 We visited the site about twice a week throughout the construction and progress continued apace until mid-summer, when the house was 4 weeks ahead of schedule.
-We had managed to sell the existing house a couple of weeks after securing the bridging loan and moved into a temporary flat in Glasgow for 6 months.
+We managed to sell the existing house a couple of weeks after securing the bridging loan, this had to be rescinded costing £5000 for the month we had held the unused loan.
+We moved into our daughter's flat in Glasgow for 6 months, eager to experience life in the heart of Glasgow.

 The plot on first viewing, some imagination needed here